 You can also serve it with any Indian bread like roti, naan, paratha, or poori.

-More easy bean curry recipes from India
+More easy vegan and vegetarian bean curry recipes from India

 If you love beans and love curries too then don’t miss to check the following easy bean curry recipes from India: